lucasdemassy/Spring-and-mysql---Event-manager-example/README.md

 # Spring-and-mysql---Event-manager-example
-An example of an event manager working with spring and mysql
+An example of an event manager working with Spring and MySQL

 ## Create the Database